 Numbers of adjustments to the marks of candidates who have not been able to demonstrate attainment because of exceptional circumstances.

-- For the third year running, the most common mark adjustment made was 3% of the maximum mark of a question paper.
+- The most frequent mark adjustment made was 3% of the maximum mark, closely followed by 2%.